 Bristol-Myers Squibb Co.
-(BMY) agreed to conduct two trials of experimental hepatitis C treatments in collaboration with Medivir AB (MVIRB) and Johnson & Johnson.
-(JNJ) Medivir shares rose as much as 5.7 percent in Stockholm.
+(BMY:US) agreed to conduct two trials of experimental hepatitis C treatments in collaboration with Medivir AB (MVIRB) and Johnson & Johnson.
+(JNJ:US) Medivir shares rose as much as 5.7 percent in Stockholm.

 The companies will conduct a late-stage trial of Bristol- Myers’ daclatasvir and J&J and Medivir’s TMC435, depending on the outcome of a mid-stage study, Stockholm-based Medivir said today in a statement.
 A drug interaction study of TMC435 with Bristol-Myers’ BMS-986094 will also be conducted, they said.
 That expands a collaboration between J&J and Bristol-Myers announced Dec.
 2, Medivir said.

 The Bristol-Myers drug in the second study entered the company’s pipeline with the acquisition of Inhibitex Inc. for $2.5 billion in February.
 TMC435 is a protease inhibitor, which blocks the action of the protease enzyme the hepatitis virus needs to replicate, directly stopping it from spreading.
 BMS-986094 is a nucleotide polymerase inhibitor, which works differently to block the virus’ ability to replicate in the body.

 “We see the expanded clinical collaboration as a strong validation of TMC435, especially as we know of no other competing protease inhibitors running interferon-free combination trials with other direct-acting antivirals externally,” which include polymerase inhibitors, said Hans Jeppsson, an analyst at Danske Bank, in a note to investors today.

 Medivir shares rose 4.6 percent to 73.25 kronor at 2:17 p.m. in Stockholm, giving the company a market value of 2.29 billion kronor ($339 million).